 Microsoft AI accelerates debris research

-New digital solutions to reduce plastic pollution are underway through a new partnership with Microsoft.
+2020 - 2021.
+We used digital solutions to reduce plastic pollution are underway through a partnership with Microsoft.

 Global plastic losses – Phase I

 Project Phase I. 2017 - 2020.
 We quantified flows of plastic and other debris from land-based sources to the ocean.
 Quantifying flows of plastic and other debris from land-land based sources to the ocean